No Remedy Found for Cyclist's Collision With Dog

 The Court of Appeals further solidified the principle in 2006 in Bard v.
 Jahnke, 6 NY3d 592, where it ruled that there could be no negligence claim against the owner of a free-roaming bull who charged a carpenter working on a dairy barn, and in its 2009 decision in Petrone v.
 Fernandez, 12 NY3d 546, where it similarly rejected a negligence claim brought by a mail carrier who was chased by an unleashed Rottweiler.

 The majority wrote that, even if Smith had been negligent, "defendant's alleged negligence in calling the dog does not provide a basis to depart from the strict liability rule recognized by the Court of Appeals" because "there is no evidence that defendant had knowledge that her dog had a propensity to interfere with traffic."

 Mazzarelli, in her dissent, said that the case was different from the Court of Appeals precedents cited by the majority.

 "The common denominator in each of the cited cases is that the plaintiff was injured because an animal did what nature permits it to do in the absence of its owner's control," she wrote.
-"Here, conversely, the dog was in the control of defendants at all times in the split second before the accident occurred.
+"Here, conversely, the dog was in the control of defendants at all times in the split second before the collision occurred.
 Had Smith not called the dog, and Goldsmith not let it go, plaintiff would have ridden past them without incident."

-She continued, "Simply put, this case is different from the cases addressing the issue of injury claims arising out of animal behavior, because it was defendants' actions, and not the dog's own instinctive, volitional behavior, that caused the accident."
+She continued, "Simply put, this case is different from the cases addressing the issue of injury claims arising out of animal behavior, because it was defendants' actions, and not the dog's own instinctive, volitional behavior, that caused the collision."